paradite/eval-data/projects/clean-mdx/RUBRICS.md

 - Some text content was removed: 8/10

 Additional components:
+- MDX elements:
   - Left-over mdx import statements: -0.5 rating
   - Left-over mdx components: -0.5 rating
 - Newline handling:
   - The output does not contain newlines: -1 rating
   - The output has 1 or more newline issues: -0.5 rating